LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 # FreeDV 2400B
 This mode is designed specifically for VHF analog FM.
 The Codec2-1300 is used.
 Golay (23,12,7) is FEC, resulting in a 2400bps data stream.
 That code uses 4096 code words of 23 bits, which can correct 3 (or 5?) errors per code word.
 This 2400bps data is send through a Manchester encoder to remove the DC-component.
-The output of the Manchester encoder (4800bps) is send through a 2FSK modem.
+Data gets encoded as 0x01C0 or 0xFF3F.
+That's it.

 You'll need to clone the [codec2 repository](https://github.com/drowe67/codec2) and build the tools yourself.